 Karen Vincent focuses primarily on environmental litigation as well as environmental enforcement and regulatory compliance matters.
-She has experience practicing under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), the Price-Anderson Act, and similar state environmental statutes.
-Ms. Vincent also works on due diligence projects for clients, assessing corporation transactions for environmental liability.
-In addition, she maintains an active pro bono practice, working on a team representing over 150 senior citizens who lost all of their personal property when a fire destroyed their public housing building in DC.
+She has experience practicing under the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA), the Clean Air Act (CAA), the Resource Conservation and Recovery Act (RCRA), the Price-Anderson Act, and similar state environmental statutes.
+Karen also works on due diligence projects for clients and assessing corporation transactions for environmental liability.
+In addition, she maintains an active pro bono practice, including disability rights impact litigation and low-income housing litigation.

-Ms. Vincent graduated magna cum laude and Order of the Coif from the Georgetown University Law Center.
-While in law school, she served as an executive editor for The Georgetown Law Journal and a student attorney for the Environmental Law and Justice Clinic.
-Prior to law school, Ms. Vincent worked for several years on environmental policy matters in Washington State.
+Karen graduated magna cum laude and Order of the Coif from the Georgetown University Law Center.
+While in law school, she served as an Executive Editor for The Georgetown Law Journal and a student attorney for the Environmental Law and Justice Clinic.
+Prior to law school, Karen worked for several years on environmental policy matters in Washington State.

 - District of Columbia

 - U.S. District Court, Southern District of Illinois